-The development site is located at a prominent gateway location to the town centre, offering an opportunity for a statement piece of design, affirming that the homeless matter.
-Bounded on all sides by roads, the surrounding buildings vary in size, scale and use, offering the required flexibility for a bespoke building that meets the needs of its vulnerable users.
-The state of the art 30 bedroom residential project will provide much needed accommodation to house Burnley’s homeless.
-The proposals will provide a flexible but bespoke response to the needs of the rough sleepers, with supporting facilities, training areas, multipurpose rooms, private external space and medical provision, in a modern light and accessible building, providing an innovative carefully planned scheme that will positively impact on both individuals and the local community.
+The building is located at a prominent gateway location to Burnley town centre, offering a statement design, affirming that the homeless matter.
+Bounded on all sides by roads, the surrounding buildings vary in size, scale and use, and offered a design opportunity for a new specific building to meet the needs of its vulnerable users.
+The purpose built 30 bedroom residential project provides much needed accommodation to house Burnley’s homeless.
+The design provides a flexible but bespoke response to the needs of the rough sleepers, with supporting facilities, training areas, multipurpose rooms, private external space and medical provision, in a modern light and accessible building, providing an innovative carefully planned scheme that will positively impact on both the individuals and the local community.

 The design has been heavily influenced by its location and the historic nature of the conservation area, drawing from the local use of the materials in proportion and style to create a modern piece of architectural design that is sensitive to its context.